sara-nl/spiderdocs/source/Pages/compute_on_spider.rst

    This is demo container to show how to build and run a CUDA application on an GPU node

-This container will take a base image from `docker-hubh <https://hub.docker.com/>`_ and use pre-built `nvidia/cuda <https://hub.docker.com/r/nvidia/cuda>`_ container of a specific version.
+This container will take a base image from `docker-hub <https://hub.docker.com/>`_ and use pre-built `nvidia/cuda <https://hub.docker.com/r/nvidia/cuda>`_ container of a specific version.
 This container also contains necessary CUDA tools to compile binaries that run on GPUs.
 After starting from this base-image, in the next steps some tools are installed, directories are created and filled with a git repository.
-In this repository a single example of a CUDA applictation is compiled.
+From this repository a single example of a CUDA applictation is compiled.
 When running the container on the command line, this application is run automatically.

 Now that we have the definitions file, we can build the singularity image with: